 360 Degree Beam Pattern

 The 360-degree beam pattern gives you proper overall coverage so that you don’t have to keep staring at your wheels in the sides to tilt and see a glance.
-In the time of panic, the difference of seconds can result in grave danger and safety.
+In times of panic, the difference of seconds can result in grave danger and safety.
 Keeping that in mind 5000k delivers the view over all 360 degrees.

 It can be used both in front and back.
 Yet it will be able to cover the opposite sides too.
 As mentioned earlier, it has 360 degrees.
 So, without the pairs being led the active ones will give you enough light to make your way through the front, take a turn, change lanes and park.